 Note.
-The Consolidated Appropriations Act, 2023, P.L.
-117-328, further amended section 45E to increase the credit for tax years beginning after December 31, 2022.
+The SECURE 2.0 Act further amended section 45E to increase the credit for tax years beginning after December 31, 2022.
+See What's New.

-See the instructions for Form 3800 and Form 8881 for more information on the startup cost credit.
+See the instructions for Form 3800 and Form 8881 for more information on the small employer automatic enrollment credit and the small employer startup cost credit.

 Restriction on conditions of participation.
-Effective for plan years beginning after December 31, 2020, a 401(k) plan can't require, as a condition of participation, that an employee complete a period of service that extends beyond the close of the earlier of (1) 1 year of service, or (2) the first period of 3 consecutive 12-month periods (excluding 12-month periods beginning before January 1, 2021) during each of which the employee has completed at least 500 hours of service.
-Effective for plan years beginning after December 31, 2024, 3 consecutive 12-month periods.
+Effective for plan years beginning after December 31, 2020, a 401(k) plan can't require, as a condition of participation, that an employee complete a period of service that extends beyond the close of the earlier of (a) 1 year of service, or (b) the first period of 3 consecutive 12-month periods (excluding 12-month periods beginning before January 1, 2021) during each of which the employee has completed at least 500 hours of service.
+Effective for plan years beginning after December 31, 2024, 3 consecutive 12-month periods are reduced to 2 consecutive 12-month periods.